- a unit of discourse that typically contain multiple sentences

-- a formatting technique, an element of visual language, that sorts chunks of information and illustrates relationships among ideas.
+- a formatting technique, an element of visual language, that sorts chunks of related information into piles and thereby illustrates relationships among ideas.

-- organizational schema (e.g., deductive, inductive, or causal organizational order) — i.e., a method of organizing, recalling, and sharing information.
+- an organizational schema (e.g., deductive, inductive, or causal organizational order)—i.e., a method of organizing, recalling, and sharing information.

 Paragraphs are a powerful formatting technique, an element of visual language.
 Paragraphs are visual cues that help readers understand how chunks of information relate to other chunks of information.